smubia/dap-2017/Sem 1 - Data Analytics/04 - Data Viz (Tableau)/03-Dashboard and Story points.md

 ﻿## Hello Beautiful People!

-Prepared by: Sofia Kung, Core Team 17
+*Prepared by: Sofia Kung, Core Team 17*u

 Time flies and we have come to the end of the semester.
 In our last Co-learning Session for this semester, you will be learning some fundamental functions in Tableau, techniques to create an interactive dashboard and ways convey information effectively through a story!